« The Song of God—Volume 1, chapters 1-6

 This individual soul is unbreakable and insoluble, and can be neither burned nor dried.
 He is everlasting, present everywhere, unchangeable, immovable and eternally the same.

-Verse 25: avyakto ’yam acintyo ’yam, avikāryo ’yam ucyate
+Text 25: avyakto ’yam acintyo ’yam, avikāryo ’yam ucyate

 tasmād evam viditvainam, nānuśocitum arhasi